Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Conclusion

 \section{Conclusion}

 We propose increasing the motor cost of submitting shorter prompts by requiring users to repeatedly move a slider up and down to fill a `gauge,' which can also be filled by writing more words in the prompt submission text box.
 Two experiments compared this approach to a technique from prior work that increases the temporal cost by requiring users to press and hold the prompt submission button and a baseline technique with no augmentations, with and without AI-generated suggestions.
-Both types of costs nudged users to write longer prompts and increased psychological ownership, but despite the even longer prompts written with AI-generated suggestions, this did not further improve psychological ownership.
-Our results show that simple interaction techniques that increase the time and motor costs of submitting short prompts can nudge users to submit longer prompts with more details, which can increase mental demand and positively impact psychological ownership and human-AI collaborative writing.
+Both types of costs introduced friction to encourage users to write longer prompts and increased psychological ownership, but despite the even longer prompts written with AI-generated suggestions, this did not further improve psychological ownership.
+Our results show that simple interaction techniques that introduce friction to increase the time and motor costs of submitting short prompts can encourage users to submit longer prompts with more details, which can increase mental demand and positively impact psychological ownership and human-AI collaborative writing.

 \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}}